 If you need to replace the zip, Op Shops (Thrift stores) often have metal zips in their haberdashery section.

 To Remove Marks from Shoes, Bags and Leather Clothing

-Use a dry microfibre sponge.
+Use a slightly moistened microfibre sponge.
 Be very careful, as rubbing too hard can take out the color.

 To Reshape a Straw Hat

 Dunk it in water and reshape as you choose.
 It should maintain the shape as it dries.